Personal determinism is not a single idea but the general attitude that if you weren't born able to do something, you can never learn to.

 Critiquing this attitude is cliche, except that most of the people who critique it in various forms actually embrace it in many of its other forms.
 Here are some examples of it that are widely embraced and which I seldom hear criticized (at least seldom for the right reasons):

 IQ.
-The idea that some people are smarter than others, and that this is a predictable, measurable thing that determines what kind of job or skill sets you're suited to.
+The idea that some people are innately smarter than others, and that this is a predictable, measurable thing that determines what kind of job or skill sets you're suited to.
 I'm actually sure that intelligence in this sense does not exist.
 People can learn from experience, and some lessons are more widely applicable than others, but the difference between intelligence and knowledge is a gradient, and there's no metaphysical "stat" that determines how "smart" you are apart from what you currently know and understand.

-That a large number of people are "not musical".
+That many people are "not musical".
 Sure, a small group of people have damaged ears and actually aren't, but I was told when I was young that relative pitch couldn't be acquired, then I acquired it, then I was told that relative pitch could be acquired, but perfect pitch couldn't.
-Of course, "perfect pitch" is a misnomer because there's nothing special about middle C; the division of the octave into notes is completely arbitrary and the 440Hz standard for A4 is also arbitrary.
+Of course, "perfect pitch" is a misnomer because there's nothing special about middle C; the division of the octave into notes and the 440Hz standard for A4 is completely arbitrary.
 Since people can learn to tell the gap between notes and can also remember a frequency, it's obvious that one can also acquire "perfect pitch" (although I haven't done it yet, and may never because music isn't one of my main skill sets).
 "Absolute pitch" is the more correct term, although if I named it I'd say "anchored pitch".
 (If you're interested, this website is an excellent training aid for both kinds.)